Comprehending Knowledge Graphs with Large Language Models for Recommender Systems: Methodology

 \section{Methodology}

 In this section, we introduce our proposed method CoLaKG in detail.
 An overview of our method is illustrated in Figure \ref{method_fig}.
-For each item, we extract a subgraph centered on it from the KG.
-The LLM then comprehends this subgraph and converts it into a semantic embedding, thereby fully utilizing the local information of the KG.
-Additionally, we enhance the representation of each item by aggregating the most semantically similar neighbors based on the semantic similarity between items, leveraging the global information of the KG.
-Furthermore, we generate semantic embeddings for users based on their preferences derived from the KG.
-Finally, these semantic embeddings are integrated with the ID representations of the recommendation model, resulting in enhanced representations of both items and users, thereby improving the performance of the recommendation model.
+CoLaKG extracts useful information from the KG at both local and global levels.
+By employing item-centered subgraph extraction and prompt engineering, it accurately captures the local KG.
+Subsequently, through retrieval-based neighbor enhancement, it supplements the current item by capturing related items from the entire KG, thereby effectively utilizing global information.
+The local and global information extracted by the LLM are effectively integrated into the recommendation model through a representation fusion module and a retrieval-augmented representation learning module, respectively, thereby improving recommendation performance.